abdulmoiz01001/landing-page/README.md

 ## Contact

-For any inquiries or support, please contact [Your Name] at [your-email@example.com].
+For any inquiries or support, please contact Abdul Moiz at profession.ai01001@hotmail.com.

 Thank you for visiting the Food Website Landing Page repository!
 We hope you enjoy exploring the website.